-In connection with the Quarterly Report on Form 10-Q of American Superconductor Corporation (the "Company") for the period ended June 30, 2014 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, David A. Henry, Chief Financial Officer of the Company, hereby certifies, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to my knowledge:
+In o connection with the Quarterly Report on Form 10-Q of American Superconductor Corporation (the "Company" for the period e nded September 30, 2 2014 as filed with the S Securities and Exchange (Commission on the dat hereof (the "R teport"), the undersigned, David A. Henry, Chief Financial Officer of the Company, hereby ce rtifies, pursuant to 18 U.S.C.
+Secti on 1350, as adopted pursuant to Section 906 6 of the Sarbanes-Oxley Act of 2002, that, to m knowledge:

-knowledge: (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and